Universality in driven open quantum matter: Slowly and rapidly driven open systems

 \subsubsection{Kibble-Zurek mechanism}

-The basic physics of a slowly driven system close to a second order finite-temperature or quantum phase transition is described by the Kibble-Zurek mechanism~\cite{kibble1976, Zurek1985, Polkovnikov2006, delCampo2014}.
-It has been explored and validated in a broad spectrum of experiments, e.g., recently with a Rydberg quantum simulator~\cite{Keesling2019}.
-Consider a slow ramp through the critical point as described by a time-dependent tuning parameter $g(t) = g_0 - v t$, where for the initial value $g(0) = g_0$ the system is deep in the disordered phase and the critical point is reached for $g(t) = 0$.
-Starting from $t = 0$, the time evolution is adiabatic as long as the relaxation time $\tau$ of the system is small as compared to the rate of change of $g$ characterized by the time scale $t_g(t) = g(t)/\dot{g}(t) \approx g_0/v$.
+The basic physics of a slowly driven system close to a second order finite-temperature or quantum phase transition is described by the Kibble-Zurek mechanism \cite{kibble1976, Zurek1985, Polkovnikov2006, delCampo2014,dziarmaga2005dynamics,zurek2005dynamics}.
+Here the periodic driving frequency $\Omega$ is taken so much smaller than the relaxation time scale of the system, that its periodicity can be neclected, and the drive is described by a (e.g. linear) ramp.
+It has been explored and validated in a broad spectrum of experiments, e.g., recently with a Rydberg quantum simulator \cite{Keesling2019}.
+More concretely, consider thus a slow ramp through the critical point as described by a time-dependent tuning parameter $g(t) = g_0 - V t$, where for the initial value $g(0) = g_0$ the system is deep in the disordered phase and the critical point is reached for $g(t) = 0$.
+Starting from $t = 0$, the time evolution is adiabatic as long as the relaxation time $\tau$ of the system is small as compared to the rate of change of $g$ characterized by the time scale $t_g(t) = g(t)/\dot{g}(t) \approx g_0/V$.
 Close to the critical point, however, the relaxation time starts to diverge as $\tau \sim \xi^z$ where $\xi \sim g(t)^{- \nu}$ is the correlation length.
-Adiabaticity is broken when $\tau \sim g(t)^{- \nu z} \approx t_g(t)$, and the state of the system is frozen with correlations extending over a finite length scale $\xi$, which obeys a universal scaling form as a function of the drive velocity $v$~\cite{Polkovnikov2006, DeGrandi2010b, Barankov2008, Sen2008}:
+Adiabaticity is broken when $\tau \sim g(t)^{- \nu z} \approx t_g(t)$, and the state of the system is frozen with correlations extending over a finite length scale $\xi$, which obeys a universal scaling form as a function of the drive velocity $v$ \cite{Polkovnikov2006, DeGrandi2010b, Barankov2008, Sen2008,zurek2005dynamics,dziarmaga2005dynamics}:

 Notably, the Kibble-Zurek mechanism gives access to the dynamical exponent $z$, which is not available from the static correlation functions.
 However, as we discuss below, this is just the tip of the iceberg of a more general observation: By slowly driving the system in the vicinity of a phase transition, it is possible to access the full spectrum of critical exponents.